 ...

 The Ides means the first full moon in a month.
 The Roman Calendar was based on lunar cycles so the full moon would usually fall between 13th-15th day of the month.
 In fact, the Ides of March once heralded the New Year - nothing bad at all.
 But thanks to Mr S, the phrase has been given a totally different meaning, it added drama to the play and changed the meaning over these centuries.

-Here's what's on offer - so your students can enjoy the bard themselves.
+There are lots of Shakespeare plays/workshops on SFS, so your students can enjoy the bard themselves.
+See the range here.

+...